 Canadian Credit Score Ranges

 In Canada, credit scores range from anywhere between 300 (for those who are just getting started and are building their credit from the ground up) to 900 points, which is the highest credit score that can be attained.
-That said, anything over a score of 650 should qualify borrowers for typical loans, while a score under this mark will likely make it more difficult to get approved for a loan.
+That said, credit scores over 660 should qualify borrowers for typical loans, while scores under this mark will likely make it more difficult to get approved for a loan.

-Generally speaking, lenders typically like to see a credit score of at least 650 before they qualify a borrower for a loan.
-However, a score of 650 might not afford borrowers with the best interest rates, making their loans more expensive to pay down.
+Generally speaking, lenders typically like to see a credit score of at least 660 before they qualify a borrower for a loan.
+However, scores under 660 might not afford borrowers with the best interest rates, making their loans more expensive to pay down.

 Depending on your particular situation, it may take just a matter of a couple of months to inch your credit score back up.
 Regardless of where you fall on this spectrum, it’s important to take steps right now to improve your credit score so you can enjoy better rates and an easier time getting approved for a loan.